jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **Note**: When your server is recording, clients will display a message that recording is on.

+### Custom Directory Server Address

+Leave this field empty unless you need to list your server on a [Custom Directory](#3-directory)

+### Server List Filename

+If you are running your server as a custom directory and need to restart it for any reason (for example when rebooting the host), servers connected to it will be disconnected until they re-register.
+This does not mean that clients connected to those servers will be disconnected, but does mean that new clients will be not able to see servers listed by your directory until those servers reconnect.
+To enable the list of registered servers to persist between restarts, specify the location and name of a file that the directory can read and write to here.

 ### Delay panning

 This option uses small differences in sound arrival time between the two ears.
 It produces a stereo effect similar to natural human hearing when compared to normal "volume" panning.
 Note that to achieve the effect, all clients should be set to 'mono in / stereo out' (or to 'stereo', but only if transmitting a stereo signal).

-### Custom Directory Server Address

-Leave this field empty unless you need to list your server on a [Custom Directory](#3-directory)

 ### Start Minimised